What is the submission deadline for instruction courses and new Skills Transfer labs?

-- In Person Only – In-person, live presentation scheduled for a specific date, time and location.
-Presenters of live presentations need to register and attend AAO 2023.
+- In Person – In-person, live presentations are scheduled for a specific date, time and location.
+All presenters of in-person presentations need to register and attend AAO 2024.

 - In Person/On Demand – Willing and able to provide course content as either in person or on demand.
 The committee will select for either in person or on demand.

-- On Demand Only – Accepted courses that are not scheduled for live presentation.
+- On Demand – Accepted courses that are not scheduled for live presentation.
 On demand courses are recorded voice over slides of individual presentations.
 Each individual course instructor records their own presentation for upload.
 The mp4, m4v or mov is uploaded for On Demand viewing.
 Presenters of on-demand presentations do not need to register for or attend AAO 2024.

 Is there a format that is more/less likely to be accepted?

 What if I don’t know whether I can travel?

 Is there a maximum length for the abstract?

 Yes, 1,000 characters.
 The character limit is set to allow an abstract submission of approximately 150 words.
 Spaces do not count as characters.

 The online submitter application will automatically count any hidden formatting in the abstract when text is copy/pasted into the abstract body field.
 To avoid exceeding the character limits, paste only simple text.